-No eligibility for bonuses, long-term incentive plans, pension schemes, healthcare arrangements or colleague share schemes.
+No eligibility for bonuses, long-term incentive plans, pension schemes, healthcare arrangements or colleague share schemes to the company.

-The company repays any reasonable expenses that a non-executive director incurs in carrying out their duties as a director, including travel, hospitality-related and may provide other modest benefits (including covering any tax liabilities thereon), if appropriate.
+The company repays any reasonable expenses that a non-executive director incurs in carrying out their duties as a director, including travel, hospitalityrelated and may provide other modest benefits (including covering any tax liabilities thereon), if appropriate

 Current fee levels are shown in the annual report on remuneration.

-The value of benefits may vary from year to year, according to the cost to the company.
+The value of benefits may vary from year to year, according to the cost